Mo7ammedFarahat/cactus/doc/sa_refgraph_hackathon_2023.md

 * `hprc.sv` : This is the output of `minigraph` and contains only structural variants.
 The input haplotypes are not embedded as paths
 * `hprc.full` : This is a base-level graph containing all sequence that could be assigned to a reference chromosome.
 Centromeres are included but are unaligned.
 * `hprc.` : This is a subgraph of `hprc.full` but with centromeres removed.
 This is usually the most relevant graph for analysis.
 * `hprc.d2` : This is a subgraph of `hprc.` but with nodes and edges supported by fewer than 2 haplotypes removed.
 This graph yields better results for read mapping with the original `giraffe` pipeline.
-We used allele frequency filtering in the HPRC paper but have recently changed `giraffe` so that it is no longer necessary (more details later in the mapping section).
+We used allele frequency filtering in the HPRC paper (`.d9` via ``-filter 9` for a `10%` cutoff) but have recently changed `giraffe` so that it is no longer necessary (more details later in the mapping section).

 The graphs themselves are present in `.gfa.gz` (standard, text-based), `.gbz` (highly compressed, `vg`) and `.og` (`odgi`) formats. `vg giraffe` mapping requires the `.gbz` and `.hapl` index (or `.gbz`, `.dist` and `.min` for the original pipeline).